 By the end of this section, you will be able to:

-- Describe how discretionary fiscal policy can be used by the federal government to stabilize the economy.
+- Describe how the federal government can use discretionary fiscal policy to stabilize the economy

-- Understand how a standardized employment budget can be used to identify automatic stabilizers.
+- Understand how a government can use standardized employment budget to identify automatic stabilizers

-The millions of unemployed in 2008–2009 could collect unemployment insurance benefits to replace some of their salaries.
+In 2020, more than 20 million people could collect unemployment insurance benefits to replace some of their salaries.
 Federal fiscal policies include discretionary fiscal policy, when the government passes a new law that explicitly changes tax or spending levels.
-The stimulus package of 2009 is an example.
+The 2020 stimulus checks and increases in state and local government aid are an example.
 Changes in tax and spending levels can also occur automatically, due to automatic stabilizers, such as unemployment insurance and food stamps, which are programs that are already laws that stimulate aggregate demand in a recession and hold down aggregate demand in a potentially inflationary boom.

 Counterbalancing Recession and Boom